mizterp/butter/README.md

 [![Butter](https://raw.github.com/spatzle/butter/master/butter.jpg)]()

-This is useful for looking at the top (most frequent words on a webpage)
+## Purpose

-This library was made recognizing cooking ingredients from recipes web sites.
-You can modify it to be used in other domains.
+This is a javascript library that can be used for finding out (the most frequently used words on a webpage using tf-idf).
+It was initially made for recognizing cooking ingredients from recipes web sites, please modify for use in other domains.

 ## more info
 This library doens't need to make use of recipes microformat to work, but if you would like more info